 Tallinn has a decent public transit network that consists of buses and trams.
 No matter where you stay in the city you’ll be able to reach other neighborhoods with relative ease.

-Depending on the nature of your trip, there’s an area of the city that will be best suited for you.
-Do you want to immerse yourself in the city’s rich history?
-Maybe you want to party the night away at Tallinn’s hottest clubs.
+Depending on the nature of your trip, there will be somewhere that’s best suited for you.
+Do you want to immerse yourself in the rich history of this place?
+Maybe you want to party the night away at Tallinn’s hottest clubs?
+Perhaps travel on a budget?

-Or, maybe you want to indulge in the finest Estonia cuisine on offer.
+Or, possibly you want to indulge in the finest Estonia cuisine on offer?
 All of these things can be done if you stay in the right place.

-Below are the top five neighborhoods in Tallinn broken down by interest.
+Below are the top four neighborhoods in Tallinn broken down by interest.
 For each neighborhood, we’ll also be breaking down the best places to stay so you know just where to book!

-1. Old Town – Where to Stay in Tallinn for First Time Visitors
+1. Old Town – Where to Stay for First-Time Visitors

 Old Town is the crown jewel of the Estonia capital city.
 It is one of the most beautiful and charming neighborhoods in the city and is where you’ll find history on every corner.

-This area of the city is where you’ll find the majority of Tallinn’s historic attractions.
+This area of the city is where you’ll find the majority of the historic attractions here.
 From medieval churches and towering stonewalls to heritage pubs and old wooden houses, this neighborhood is packed with great sights to see.

-Without a doubt, this is the best places to stay in Tallinn for any and all first time visitors.
+Without a doubt, this is one of the best places to stay for first-time visitors, and it is also home to some of Tallinn’s top hostels.

 Old Town, Tallinn